tulio311/AlgoTrading/README.md

 ### allModels.py

 The purpose of this script is to identify the best model.
 It tests various parameterizations for Random Forest, XGBoost, SVM, and Gaussian Naive-Bayes (although no different parameterizations are tested for the latter).
-The script evaluates all models with all parameterizations trained on 70% of the dataset (this dataset is obtained from the `training` table).
-Validation is performed on the entire dataset, rather than just the remaining 30%, due to insufficient data to rely solely on the latter.
+The accuracy is measured using 4-fold cross validation using the dataset obtained from the `training` table.

 When the script identifies the most accurate model, it executes the corresponding Python script, which will train and save the model.